replicant007/personal-task-manager-api/README.md

 :white_check_mark: Create a slice of type Task (ID, title, description, completed status, created date)

+:white_check_mark: Swap slice of Tasks with a SQLite DB

 :point_right: Create handlers and routes for all type of operations (CRUD)

 Reorganize the project file structure